falsepopsky/YGO-FM-Database/README.md

 Version: 1.0

-Forked from [GitHub Repository](https://github.com/Solumin/YGO-FM-FusionCalc) created by [Solumin](https://github.com/Solumin).
+Forked from [GitHub Repository](https://github.com/Solumin/YGO-FM-FusionCalc) original author [Solumin](https://github.com/Solumin).
 Due to Inactive maintenance, I decided to added some style, and make it more great !.

 **How to Use the Database**